Compressed Natural Gas (Cng)

 A key to reduce pollution and spend less

 CNG (Compressed Natural Gas) is an alternative fuel for cars, trucks and buses.
 Unlike LPG (liquefied petroleum gas), it is composed of methane and not of propane and butane.

-Thanks to a long-established and cutting edge technology, Italy is the first European market for natural gas for vehicles, with over 1 billion cubic meters consumed in 2017 and about 1 million vehicles currently in circulation.
+Thanks to a long-established and cutting edge technology, Italy is the first European market for natural gas for vehicles, with almost 1 billion cubic meters consumed in 2019 and about 1 million vehicles currently in circulation.

 Using CNG as a fuel has many advantages over traditional fuels.